Temperature Sensors

 3.1 Thermocouples

 A thermocouple is one of the most widely used industrial temperature sensors.
 It works based on the thermoelectric effect, where two different metal conductors joined together generate a voltage when exposed to temperature differences.
+Thermocouples offer an extremely wide measurement range, making them suitable for high-temperature environments.

 Common Thermocouple Types